 A lighter means fire.
 Plain and simple.
 Lighters can be carried everywhere without raising any suspicion, and are simpler in operation and sturdier than carrying matches.
 Keep a lighter (mostly) dry and you’ll have fire when you need it – whether your needs include starting a life-saving fire in the wilderness, or giving a light to a babe at a bus stop.

 I’m not going to offer a budget/preferred option for tourniquets – there are a few options out there that work.
 Review the types and your needs and buy accordingly.
 I personally carry RE Factor RATS tourniquets since they’re simple and don’t require a ton of dexterity to deploy – plus their elastic band nature means they will fit a variety of sizes of people from small children (my immediate concern) to larger people – and the thin width of the elastic band means that pulling tension will cut through and apply pressure, even through light clothing or body fat.
-CATS and SOFTT tourniquets also work very well – I suggest reading Doc Montana’s article on tourniquets for starters, and going from there, do your research by starting here.
+CATS and SOFTT tourniquets also work very well.
+Do your research by starting here.
 Since the tourniquet has but one use – saving your ass from bleeding out – research and practice on using your TQs is absolutely essential.